Flu Vaccination (cont.)

 What are the different types of flu vaccines?

 Flu vaccines are routinely available for seasonal influenza.
-Pandemic vaccines may also be developed for specific strains of the flu virus that are causing widespread disease, such as occurred with the H1N1 virus.
-Tested and approved, H1N1 vaccine first became available in October 2009 in the Americas.
+Pandemic vaccines may also be developed for specific strains of the flu virus that are causing widespread disease, such as occurred with the H1N1 virus in 2009.

-There are two types of seasonal flu vaccines, the injection (with killed virus) and nasal spray vaccines (containing live but weakened virus).
+There are two types of seasonal flu vaccines, those using killed virus and nasal spray vaccines that contain live but weakened virus.
 A newer type of injection vaccine was introduced during the 2011-2012 flu season, a vaccine that can be injected into the skin (intradermally) rather than into the muscle (intramuscularly).

-Each year, the influenza virus can change slightly, making the vaccine used in previous years ineffective.
-Each year, a new vaccine must be prepared that will be effective against the expected type of influenza virus.
+Each year, composition of the influenza viruses change, making the vaccine used in previous years ineffective.
+Each year, a new vaccine must be prepared that will be effective against the types of influenza virus that are expected to circulate in the upcoming flu season.
 These are known as seasonal flu vaccines.
 The reason for the differences in circulating strains of the flu virus is that the virus can mutate (or change its structure) rapidly, leading to new subtypes of the virus.
 The key is to be able to predict which influenza viruses are going to cause infection and to prepare a vaccine against those viruses.
 Usually, scientists can predict accurately which types of influenza virus will cause infections and prepare an appropriate vaccine.
 Typically, the viruses that are used to prepare flu vaccine are grown in eggs, but a newer, egg-free version of the vaccine has been developed.
-This is particularly important for people with egg allergy.
+This is particularly important for people with an egg allergy.

 The vaccine is generally effective against the influenza virus within two weeks of administration.
 The vaccine is only effective against the strains of the virus that match the vaccine.
 These strains vary from flu season to flu season each year.
 This is the reason that revaccination is required annually with the vaccine that matches the strains of influenza that are currently prevalent.